 That's an essential, right?
 If you're Brian, then the answer is yes - definitely.
 You can take the guy out of Maryland, but you can't take the Maryland out of the guy.

 Not that I mind.
-I’ve been enjoying Old Bay on crabs (classic), spiralized baked curly fries (delicious), and eggs (slightly less classic).
-And now in homemade Old Bay buns – perfect for sandwiches, burgers…or just ripping off pieces and snacking.
-No judgment here – I’m guilty of all three.
+I've been enjoying Old Bay on crabs (classic but enjoyed infrequently), steamed Old Bay shrimp (much easier to set up at home!), and eggs (slightly less classic).
+And now in homemade Old Bay buns, which are perfect for sandwiches, burgers...or just ripping off pieces and snacking.
+No judgment here as I'm guilty of all three.

 Especially the third.